 At CCC, baptism is for those who have made a decision to accept Jesus as their Savior and Lord.
 Baptism is an outward and public expression of an inward and personal transformation.
 It is the way that the believer signifies to others that they are choosing to follow Jesus as their Lord, Savior, and King, and renouncing sin and all other gods that would lay claim on their life.
 In following New Testament examples, baptism is done by immersion subsequent to an individual’s decision to follow Jesus.
 While we at CCC do not practice infant baptism, we honor this tradition as having biblical merit and spiritual virtue.

 We affirm that all people are created in God’s image.
 There is no person or people who are not image bearers of God.
-We affirm the Bible’s teaching that every person from every racial, ethnic, and national background is fearfully and wonderfully made, and therefore has intrinsic dignity and worth.
+We affirm the Bible’s teaching that every person is fearfully and wonderfully made and therefore has intrinsic dignity and worth.
+This means everyone, regardless of race, ethnicity, culture, or national background; relational status, sexual orientation, or gender identity or expression; socioeconomic status or educational attainment.

 We also affirm that every part of our humanity has been distorted through sin, and sin has turned the hearts of all people away from God, God’s love, and God’s work in the world.
 Though depraved in sin, humanity is offered salvation through Christ.